SysAdmin74/periodic_table/Periodic Element/Sodium [Na]/Na, Sodium.md

 By means of the sodium-potassium pump, living human cells pump three sodium ions out of the cell in exchange for two potassium ions pumped in; comparing ion concentrations across the cell membrane, inside to outside, potassium measures about 40:1, and sodium, about 1:10.
 In nerve cells, the electrical charge across the cell membrane enables transmission of the nerve impulse—an action potential—when the charge is dissipated; sodium plays a key role in that activity.

-Cool fact: Toss one cube of sodium in the water and observer the reaction.
+Cool fact: Toss one cube of sodium in the water and observe the reaction.
 XD